Andy-Taylor-92/node-typescript-serverless/README.md

   http://localhost:3000/dev/users
   ```
 - `curl --request GET http://localhost:3000/dev/users/<ID-FROM-POST-RESPONSE>`
+- a runtime debugger in VS code can be attached using the config in `.vscode/launch.json` (the application must first be running for this to work)

+**Test:**
+- `npm run test -- --coverage`
+- a testing debugger can also be found in `.vscode/launch.json` (the application does not have to be running to debug tests)

 **IDE (VSCode):**
 - install `ESLint` and `Prettier - Code formatter` plugins in VSCode (an "allow Eslint to run" prompt will appear - click yes)
-- a runtime debugger in VS code can be attached using the config in `.vscode/launch.json` (the application must first be running for this to work)
-- a testing debugger can also be found in `.vscode/launch.json` (the application does not have to be running to debug tests)

-**Testing:**
-- `npm run test`

 **Issues**
 - To run and test locally, a schema must be defined in several places (this should be consolidated into one importable file for re-use [DRY]):